-Some people with middle-stage dementia can still benefit from certain treatments and therapies.
+Some people living with middle-stage dementia can still benefit from certain treatments and therapies.
 However, they may need increasing help and may require full-time care.

 Late-stage dementia means that a person’s mobility and cognition have been seriously affected by dementia, making them dependent on others.
 During the later stages of dementia people experience serious memory problems and physical symptoms become clearer.
-People with late-stage dementia can still have a good quality of life if they receive the right support and care.
+People living with late-stage dementia can still have a good quality of life if they receive the right support and care.
 Late-stage dementia symptoms can include:

 · Becoming unaware of time or place